dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 address bar experiments.
 But extensions are useful outside of experiments, and not all experiments use extensions.

-Like all Firefox extensions, address bar extensions use the WebExtensions_ framework.
+Like all Datalus extensions, address bar extensions use the WebExtensions_ framework.

 .. _WebExtensions: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions